ADD CONDITION

 What should I do if my cough persists?

-Stop use and ask a doctor if your cough lasts more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache.
+Stop use and ask a doctor if your cough persists for more than 1 week or is accompanied by fever, rash, or persistent headache.

 Are there any contraindications for this drug?